richardkershner/Hadoop-Pig-Basics-part-2-education-project/README.md

 * non-conforming characters need to be removed.
 In this case, all the rows that have numbers need all commas and dollar signs removed.
 Also, a weird '-' like character is used instead of null which was also deleted.
 >
 ##Upload the edited .csv file##
+* change directory on client machine to where occupation.csv is
 * $ hadoop fs -mkdir education
 * $ hadoop fs -mkdir education
 * $ hadoop fs -put occupation.csv education